Healthy and Happy in OUTDOOR Kindermusik classes and events.

 The Kindermusik room is reserved ONLY for Ms Debbie, as it is set up with equipment for the VIRTUAL classes and not safe for our little ones.

-Parents with children in the Level 3 and Level 5 classes are asked to take a walk during class, or find a place in the waiting room that is 6 feet away from others.
+Parents with children in the Level 3 through Level 5 classes are asked to take a walk during class, or find a place in the waiting room that is 6 feet away from others.
 You will know what time you need to return to class.

 Back Up Plan due to Rainy Weather or Illness